Inepsa/gilded_chickens/README.md

 # gilded_chickens
+-RedM resource for VORP framework allowing players to search chicken nests to gather eggs setup around the map.
+-Animation for gathering
+-Can't research for pre set amount of time
+-Can set random number output
-RedM resource allowing players to search chicken nests to gather eggs setup around the map.
-This has ymaps for coops and nests in some spots where they are not native
+-This has ymaps for coops and nests in some spots where they are not native to game.
+Very easy to add more

 # Requirements
 - VORP Core